smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/03-Notebook-to-package/README.md

 #### `encoders.py`

-Let's store in `encoders.py` the custom encoders and transformers you have for distance and time features.
+Let's store the custom encoders and transformers you have for distance and time features in `encoders.py`.

 **Reminder**